Leyder History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Leyder research.
-Another 139 words (10 lines of text) covering the years 1243, 1553, 1558, 1601, 1771, 1688, 1767, 1828, 1823, 1826, 1812, 1818, 1810, 1903, 1798 and 1885 are included under the topic Early Leyder History in all our PDF Extended History products and printed products wherever possible.
+Another 111 words (8 lines of text) covering the years 1243, 1553, 1558, 1601, 1771, 1688, 1767, 1828, 1823, 1826, 1812, 1818, 1810, 1903, 1798 and 1885 are included under the topic Early Leyder History in all our PDF Extended History products and printed products wherever possible.

 Leyder Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Leyder include Leader, Leeder and others.

 Early Notables of the Leyder family (pre 1700)

 Another 43 words (3 lines of text) are included under the topic Early Leyder Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Leyder family to Ireland